 Veena Maheshwari:

 Like, if you look at Dan Brown’s style, the way he narrates the story remains the same.
-Just look at the other people who are really famous, like JK Rowling, where people would definitely buy it, knowing what it is.
+Just look at the other really famous people, like JK Rowling, where people would definitely buy it, knowing what it is.

 Priya Florence Shah:

-Even John Locke created a character called Donovan, something, I don’t remember the exact name, and when he communicates with his audience on Twitter, he communicates in the voice of his character.
+Even John Locke created a character called Donovan, something, I don’t remember the exact name of, and when he communicates with his audience on Twitter, he communicates in the voice of his character.
 People enjoy that kind of thing.

 So that’s very important to become almost like a guardian.
 It’s also a lot of fun for your readers because they can value that voice.